liruiw/Dec-SSL/README.md

-# Does Self-Supervised Learning Excel at Handling Decentralized and Non-IID Unlabeled Data?
+#  Does Decentralized Learning with non-IID Unlabeled Data Benefit from Self Supervision?
-This is the PyTorch implementation of the [paper]() "Does Self-Supervised Learning Excel at Handling Decentralized and Non-IID Unlabeled Data?".
+This is the PyTorch implementation of the [paper](https://arxiv.org/abs/2210.10947) "Does Decentralized Learning with non-IID Unlabeled Data Benefit from Self Supervision?".
 ![image](misc/comparison.png)

 ## Requirments